-Taxation Laws I
+Taxation Laws

-- Dr. G. P. Pandey
+Name of the Faculty: Dr. G.P.
+Pandey

-Introduction.
+Introduction

 Taxation laws is important part of curriculum and need to be studied thoroughly as to understand the nuances.
-With tax laws integrally connected with Constitutional Law and Corporate Law, it becomes all the more important to have an idea about the taxation laws so as to excel in Corporate law practice.
-Independently too, litigation as well as Corporate side of the subject is very wide and gives students a solid grounding so as to choose tax as a career option when they pass out of law school.
+With tax laws integrally connected with Constitutional Law and Corporate Law, it becomes all the more important to have an idea about the taxation laws so as to excel in corporate law practice.
+Independently too, litigation as well as corporate side of the subject is very wide and gives students a solid grounding so as to choose tax as a career option when they pass out of law school.